-Longer psychotherapy may be advised if you have mental illness, or for example if your symptoms that have been going on for a longer time and they disturb your studies as well as the lives of others.
+Longer psychotherapy may be advised if you have a mental illness, or for example, if your symptoms have been going on for a longer time and they disturb your studies as well as the lives of others.
 This rehabilitation therapy organized by Kela aims to improve your ability to study.

 More information on applying for Kela’s rehabilitative psychotherapy.

 Is your situation acute?
 Do you need immediate help?

 Mon-Tue 11am – 3pm, Wed 1pm – 4pm and 5pm – 9pm, Thu 10am – 3pm